ijakab/luka/README.md

 ## Tips and tricks

 - If you want to translate all responses to user language, use `Accept-Language` header or `?lang` query parameter in every request (ex. send values like: en, de, fr, xx)
-- For testing emails, there is a great site: [MailTrap](https://mailtrap.io/)
+- For testing emails, there is a great site: [MailTrap](https://mailtrap.io/).
+Make account there and configure email inside .env
+- If needed you can edit **CastDate** trait inside **app/Models/Traits/CastDate.js** to change default formatting of dates on entire project.
 - If you really want to send message response with validation errors when user fails to send some keys, you can freely use response.badRequest(validation.messages()).
 Response formatter will handle all the rest.
 - ... will add more :) #todo